PatrickGlatt/Anycubic-Chiron-Cura-Definitions-incl.-printer-profiles/README.md

 # Anycubic Chiron Cura Definitions <br />
 # and Printer Profiles
 <br /><br />
-Definition files to make the new Anycubic Chiron printer available in Cura 3.6.0
+Definition files to make the new Anycubic Chiron printer available in Cura 3.6.0 (works also for cura 4.0 BETA)!

 How to add the "Anycubic Chiron" printer to Cura 3.6.0: